 If alcohol is to be served at events organised by students in the College's Public Rooms, it should be purchased from the College's Catering Department, and a permission form must be signed by the student and counter-signed by the Head of Catering (Licensee).
 In the absence of the Head of Catering, the Beverages Manager may sign the alcohol form, as the Deputy Licensee.
 The drinks must only be served during licensed hours.
-Any application for extension of these hours must be made in writing at least two weeks in advance.
 Students intending to serve alcohol at their events should familiarise themselves with the College's Guidance on Sensible Drinking (Appendix B and on the Student Hub).